Once-prominent ‘conversion therapist’ will now ‘pursue life as a gay man’

 Matheson, who was married to a woman for 34 years and is now divorced, also confirmed in an interview with NBC News that he is now dating men.

 So-called gay conversion therapy, which is sometimes referred to as “ex-gay therapy” or “reparative therapy,” is a pseudoscientific practice that seeks to change a person’s sexual orientation or gender identity.
-Talk therapy is currently the most commonly used technique, but some practitioners have also combined this with "aversion treatments," such as induced vomiting or electric shocks, according to a 2018 report by UCLA’s Williams Institute.
+Talk therapy is currently the most commonly used technique, but some practitioners have also combined this with "aversion treatments," such as induced vomiting or electric shocks, according to a 2018 report by UCLA’s Williams Institute (Matheson stressed he never participated in "aversion therapy").
 Nearly every major health association, including the American Medical Association and the American Psychological Association, has denounced the practice.

 “I know there are people who won’t be satisfied by anything less than a complete and unequivocal renunciation of everything,” Matheson said.
 “That’s hard, because I want people to feel the genuineness of my change of heart, but people need to understand that there is more than one reality in the world.”
 To those who feel harmed by his past work, he relayed a message: “I unequivocally apologize.”